What Is the REPAYE Plan and How Does It Work?

 REPAYE, however, will set payments based on both of your incomes and federal student loan balances, regardless of filing status.

 REPAYE does provide an exception to this rule.
-It will use individual income to set payments for a married borrower who is separated from their spouse or has no access to the spouse’s income.
+It will use the individual income to set payments for a married borrower who is separated from their spouse or has no access to the spouse’s income.

 Student Loan Forgiveness